Digitalization in Real Estate — Panic for Survival or a Chance to Succeed?

-Digitisation (converting physical information into digital) becomes digitalisation when it’s done for business development and profit maximisation.
-We are used to digitalisation in different fields, for example:
+Digitization (converting physical information into digital) becomes digitalization when it’s done for business development and profit maximization.
+We are used to digitalization in different fields, for example:

 - Waiting for your monthly payments in your company’s cashier and leaving the building with cash seems unimaginable.